The Legend of Vox Machina characters and classes explained

 The charismatic and expert haggler Vex’ahlia, often known as Vex, is a half-elven Ranger at the beginning of Season 1 of The Legend of Vox Machina, dipping into Rogue later down the show after learning from her twin brother.

-In typical Ranger style, Vex uses a bow, has an adorable animal companion, is extremely in tune with nature, and has the ability to sense a certain enemy’s approach, as we see when The Chroma Conclave descended on Emon at the end of Season 1.
+In typical Ranger style, Vex uses a bow, has an adorable animal companion, is extremely in tune with nature, and can sense a certain enemy’s approach.
+We saw all this on display when The Chroma Conclave descended on Emon, setting up The Legend of Vox Machina Season 2.

 Vax’ildan